SG57/Target-Percentage-Overlay/README.md

 Target-Percentage-Overlay
 =========================

-*UPDATE* Rendered _mostly_ OBSOLETE with the addition of in-game Percentage amounts to enemy names by Square enix.
+*UPDATE* Rendered OBSOLETE with the addition of in-game Percentage amounts to enemy names by Square enix.
+Keeping this here for nostalgic purposes.

 A simple overlay that displays the percentage of the current target in FFXIV by reading from memory.
 <<<<<<< HEAD